BriHen/Projects/pokemon/README.md

 * Cleaning Sprite Names

 #### Completed Tasks
+### Project Building Blocks
 * Downloaded All Sprites and Label Names
 * Unzip Sprites
 * Started Research on Data Cleaning
 * Installed Ubunto on Desktop
+* Created a Function to pull pokemon from gen1 to create pokedex

+### Gen1 SVM Analysis
+* Take a list of all files in the pokemon red and blue sprite folder
+* Get image pixel sizes and resize to the same size
+* Convert images to array for colors, consisting of 3 channels r, g, and b with values 0-255 for each pixel
+* Concatenate color channels and create a long array to be imported to SVM
+* Merge data sets to create a single data frame with pokemon number, name, type, and image array